 Q: How is Illumination different from other wintertime lights events?

 JF: We use a lot of interactive technology that draws you in and engages you with the trees in novel ways.
-For example, at several points we use something called a Leap Motion Sensor that uses software custom designed for the Arboretum by a company called Flow Studio, based in the Czech Republic.
 These are the elements where you can use a simple control to change the image on the trees, almost like a video game or make the trees change colors with the wave of your hand.
 Through these experiences, visitors’ input and influence are modifying their environment in unique ways.
 This year, Illumination will also feature vivid lights synchronized to the the classical music of the world-renowned Chicago Symphony Orchestra.
 It’s not twinkle lights on trees, and it’s not Santa riding on a sleigh outlined in rope light; rather it’s something you see that engages you in a path of discovery.

 Q: Fifty acres of vibrant LED lights emcompass Illumination.
 How did you come up with the lighting layout and the different elements?

 JF: We worked hand-in-hand with the Arboretum for more than nine months in 2012 and 2013, looking to find ways to not only illuminate the trees, but to entice people to engage with them and reframe our relationship with winter arbor.
 Our team spent hundreds of hours coming up with concepts, testing and re-testing to ensure our ideas could work and convey the message we were looking to share.
 Visitors may not know it when they see Illumination, but everything is carefully placed as part of a master plan.
 The lighting placement and colors were chosen very carefully to feature the trees and all of the lighting is synchronized – in fact, the lighting on elements like the Tinsel Colonnade and the uplights you’ll see on the trees is synchronized and changes every minute, with a one-hour-long progressive sequence.
 Additionally, most of our lights are visible from multiple points on the trail, which provides a layered visual effect and presents an ever changing vista as you walk the event.